Callan DC Index™

 In the prevalence of funds table, the green bars indicate the prevalence of asset classes within DC plans, while the blue bars show the average allocation to particular asset classes when offered as an option.

-The prevalence of global equity funds (17.9%) fell by 2.1 percentage points along with a decrease in the prevalence of emerging markets (17.9%) by 1.4 percentage points.
-Other notable movements included a 1.4 percentage point decrease in the prevalence of both high yield (9.3%) and global ex-U.S. fixed income (5.0%) offerings.
+The prevalence of global equity funds (18.6%) rose by 0.7 percentage points, matching the increase in the prevalence of emerging markets (18.6%), which also rose by 0.7 percentage points.
+Other notable movements included a 1.4 percentage point increase in the prevalence of U.S. small/mid cap equity offerings (94.3%).

 Management fee data

 The DC Fee Analysis chart shows the average total investment management fee by plan size, as well as the average share of plan assets allocated to active and passive options.
-Fees for each fund (including mutual funds, collective investment trusts, and separate accounts) within a plan are asset-weighted to determine the average total fee.
-This exhibit will be updated annually with the release of third quarter DC Index results.
+Fees for each fund (including mutual funds, collective trusts, and separate accounts) within a plan are asset-weighted to determine the average total fee.
+This exhibit will be updated annually with the release of third quarter DC Index results, and this updated data should be available shortly.